 The Federal Deposit Insurance Corporation (FDIC) is an independent agency of the United States government that protects depositors of insured banks against the loss of their deposits if an insured bank fails.
 Deposits at Rondout Savings Bank are insured by the FDIC up to the maximum amount allowed by law.
 The standard insurance amount is $250,000 per depositor per insured bank for each account ownership category.
 Deposits maintained in different categories of legal ownership at the same bank can be separately insured.
 Therefore, it is possible to have deposits of more than $250,000 at an insured bank and still be fully insured.
 To determine if your specific deposits are fully insured, please visit the FDIC’s website at www.fdic.gov/edie.

 To update the address on your account(s), we encourage you to visit your nearest branch location and complete the change in person, if possible.
-If you aren’t able to visit a branch location, contact Customer Service at 845-331-0073 during normal banking hours and we will mail you a change of address form which will need to be filled out and notarized, then mailed back to:
+If you aren’t able to visit a branch location, contact Customer Service at 845-331-0073 during normal banking hours and we will mail you a change of address form which will need to be filled out, then mailed back to: